Watch 70 years of the Porsche 911 in 2 minutes above.

 Hard to believe a car that shares its roots with the 1930s Volkswagen Beetle has become the most influential sports car of the 20th century (voted by a panel of 133 car journos from around the world, by the way).
 No other car looks like it or sounds like it, and no other sports car can match its unique driving dynamics.

 The Porsche 911 is an incredible sports car, no question.
 Thing is, it should never have worked.
 This rear-engined coupe is a Teutonic middle finger to the laws of physics because centrifugal force should fling it off the road at every corner.

 That’s often what happened in the 60s, 70s and 80s when overly ambitious drivers lifted off the throttle mid-corner.
 But other more talented drivers used the 911’s power, light weight and inherent agility to dominate races like the Monte Carlo Rally, Targa Florio and 24 Hours of Le Mans.

 These days, classic 911s can cost ten times more than a brand new 911 Turbo… But not every 911 will cost you a large house.
 A quick search of internet classifieds turns up a 1974 911 manual for just $45,000.
 So, how do you know if it’s a good buy?

-There have been six generations of the Porsche 911, starting from the long-lived Type 901 (the ‘classic’ 911) all the way to today’s 992.
+There have been seven main generations of the Porsche 911, starting from the long-lived Type 901 (the ‘classic’ 911) all the way to today’s 992.
 Each subsequent generation has stayed remarkably faithful to Ferdinand Porsche’s 1964 original with a sleek two-door body and flat-six-cylinder engine snuggled up to the rear axle, with some slight tweaks over the years – notably a shift from air-cooled to water-cooled engines into the new millennium.
 Here’s a quick rundown of the differences between the different generations.

 Type 901 (1963-89)